 Are you navigating the purchase process as a first-time homebuyer?
-Don’t be intimidated by the process of buying a home, especially if it’s your first time.
-It can be a little daunting when considering a home purchase, never having done so before, it can be a little daunting.
-With that being said, you can put yourself in a position to succeed by reading the following, doing a little research, downloading our free first-time homebuyer brochure and contacting your REALTOR®.
+Don’t be intimidated by the homebuying process, especially if you are a first time homebuyer.
+When considering a home purchase, never having done so before, it can be a little daunting.
+With that being said, you can put yourself in a position to succeed by doing some research, having a system, downloading our homebuyer guide (including first time homebuyer tips) and contacting your REALTOR®.

 Explore your financing options

 Most first-time homebuyers will need to finance at least a portion of their home purchase.
-There are presently some programs that allow as little as 3% or 3.5% down.
-Generally speaking, it takes longer these days for prospective homebuyers to save for a down payment, but don’t let that discourage you.
-If you’re struggling with coming up with a down payment, look into Federal Housing Administration (FHA) loans and Veterans Affairs (VA) loans.
+There are presently programs that allow as little as 3% or 3.5% down.
+Generally speaking, it may take longer for prospective buyers to save for a down payment versus years past, but don’t let that discourage you.
+If you’re struggling with producing a down payment, look into Federal Housing Administration (FHA) loans and Veterans Affairs (VA) loans.
 Fannie Mae also has two low down payment options through their HomeReady mortgage program and the Conventional 97.

-As you begin the process, make sure to contact three or more mortgage lenders to get the best terms and conditions for your mortgage.
-You’ll want to see what programs are available to you.
-Understand that there are local and state-run assistance programs for first-time buyers, which can provide additional relief.
+As you begin the process, contact three or more financial institutions to get the best terms and conditions for your mortgage.
+Discover what first-time homebuyer programs are available to you.
+Understand there are local and state-run assistance programs for first-time homebuyers, which can provide additional relief.
 In Lackawanna county there’s a first-time homebuyer assistance program available as well as other surrounding counties, such as Luzerne county.
-The PA Housing Finance Agency (PHFA) also has assistance programs for homebuyers.
+The PA Housing Finance Agency (PHFA) has assistance programs for homebuyers.
 The city of Scranton also has a homebuyer assistance program.

-It’s important to understand how much home you can afford when reaching out to lenders.
-Based upon your present income, expenses, etc., you can determine what’s in your price range (aka what’s your monthly mortgage budget).
-If you need help figuring that out, check out our mortgage calculator.
+It’s important to determine how much home you can afford when reaching out to lenders.
+Based upon your present income, expenses, etc., you can ascertain your price range and discover your monthly mortgage budget.
+Our mortgage calculator can aid you with this.

-Mortgage payments are made up of a basic payment – the principal on the loan in addition to its interest – taxes and insurance.
-When contacting lenders for comparison, pay special attention to your mortgage rates.
-Furthermore, discover if you have the ability to pay down the rate with discount points, acknowledge your credit score and find ways to improve it, both short and long term.
-Your mortgage rate will, in a sense, determine what your price range is (aka how much home you can afford).
+Mortgage payments consist of a basic payment – the principal on the loan in addition to its interest – taxes and insurance.
+Contact lenders for comparison and pay special attention to your mortgage rates.
+Furthermore, figure out if you have the ability to pay down the rate with discount points, acknowledge your credit score and find ways to improve it, both short and long term.
+Your mortgage rate will, in a sense, govern what your price range is (aka how much home you can afford).

-Finally, you’ll want to equip yourself with a pre-approval letter from the bank/lender that you choose, then touch base with your REALTOR® and dive into some serious home searching.
+Finally, equip yourself with a pre-approval letter from the bank/lender you choose, then touch base with your REALTOR® and dive into some serious searching.

 Home shopping with confidence

-You don’t have a REALTOR® yet?
-That’s not a problem.
+Employ a REALTOR® yet?
+If not, no worries.
 Searching for the right fit for you (and your family) shouldn’t be stressful.
-May we suggest finding a real estate professional who is knowledgeable about the neighborhood(s) you’re interest in buying, has experience with the market, is motivated and is available to meet your needs.
-Keep in mind, you should have a rapport with this agent – you may be spending considerable time together over the next fews weeks or months.
-It’s also advisable when considering two or more agents, that you compare their reviews and past sales.
-Now’s the time for our shameless plug: We have many REALTORS® who are some of the very best in the Greater Scranton area.
-Find your agent in our family of real estate professionals.
+May we suggest finding a real estate professional who is knowledgeable about the neighborhood(s) you’re interested in, has experience with the market, is motivated and is available to meet your needs.
+You should have a rapport with this agent since you may be spending considerable time together over the next few weeks or months.
+It’s advisable when considering two or more agents, that you compare their reviews and past sales.
+Insert shameless plug: We have REALTORS® who are some of the very best in the Greater Scranton area.
+Meet your agent in our family of real estate professionals.

-Once you discover your match, you’ll want to sign a buyer’s agency agreement to ensure there’s a business relationship and that the agent you selected is working for your best interests.
+Once you identify your agent, you’ll want to sign a buyer’s agency agreement to ensure there’s a business relationship and the agent has your best interests at heart.

-Once you have your pre-approval from your lender and a buyer’s representative (agent), you can shop for your starter home with confidence.
-Your initial property search may have begun months ago online, but now you’re serious about finding a home.
-Be sure to research the neighborhoods and school districts you are most interest in, look into amenities that you’ll use, check on the crime statistics and start seeing homes!
+With your pre-approval and buyer’s representative, you can shop for your starter home with confidence.
+Your initial property search may have begun months ago online, but now you’re in serious pursuit of a home.
+Research the neighborhoods and school districts you’re most interested in, look into amenities you’ll use, review crime statistics and start previewing homes!

 When you locate that special home, do a drive-by, experience the neighborhood during the day and at night.
-If it’s a great fit, get moving on the paperwork with your agent.
-Depending on the market conditions, perhaps there’s demand for housing, you may be in no position to take your time submitting an offer and may need to move quickly.
+If it’s a great fit, get moving on the paperwork with your real estate agent.
+Depending on the market conditions, if there’s a demand for housing, you may be in no position to delay submitting an offer and may need to move quickly.

 Tips to help you avoid pitfalls

-Real estate is complicated, but as a first-time homebuyer, your real estate agent will guide you through the process to ensure that you keep the following in mind:
+Real estate is complicated, but as a first-time homebuyer, your real estate agent will guide you through the process to ensure you keep the following in mind:

 - Do your homework and look to those first-time homebuyer assistance programs.